sdziallas/comp55/docs/labs/4-ACM.md

 If you want to learn more about `GImage` remember to take a look at its documentation, which was linked to at the beginning of this section!
-Documentation like that is handy for reference if you happen to forget anything specific.
+Documentation like this is handy for reference if you happen to forget anything specific.

 ## Applying Color